Matt Lloyd (Paralympian): Inline sledge hockey

 In October 2005 Lloyd became chairperson of the British Sledge Hockey Association.
 Despite a British team competing in the 2006 Winter Paralympics, it was apparent that Ice sledge hockey was on the decline in the United Kingdom.
 To reverse the trend, Lloyd came up with the idea of Inline sledge hockey: essentially, Ice sledge hockey but played with sledges with wheels instead of skate runners.
 Although sledges with wheels had been invented by Laurie Howlett of Unique Inventions and used in both Canada and Germany as training aids, Lloyd was the first person to recognise that the equipment could be used to develop a distinct sport.

 The first "official" game of Inline Sledge Hockey was played in December 2009 in Bisley, Surrey.
 Inline Sledge Hockey is recognised as a sport by the British Roller Sports Federation and a full set of rules was drawn up in early 2010 by Geoff Gooding based on Inline Puck Hockey rules with the first Inline Sledge Hockey league due to be launched in October 2010 in the UK.

 Ice hockey

-In May 2013 it was announced that Lloyd had been appointed Chairman of the newly formed Widnes Wild ice hockey club, which plays in the English National Hockey League.
-Lloyd stood down from his role at the Widnes Wild in June 2022 in order to take a role as a Director of the English Ice Hockey Association where he is responsible for Junior and Recreational ice hockey.
+In May 2013 it was announced that Lloyd had been appointed chairman of the newly formed Widnes Wild ice hockey club, which plays in the English National Hockey League.
+Lloyd stood down from his role at the Widnes Wild in June 2022 in order to take a role as a Director of the English Ice Hockey Association where he was responsible for Junior and Recreational ice hockey. but has since left.